 Required evidence: completed application form and a letter or certificate of severe mental impairment from the person’s doctor along with proof of the qualifying benefit

-- Application for reduction in council tax - severely mentally impaired Application for council tax reduction - severely mentally impaired 122kb
+- Application for a council tax discount - severely mentally impaired Application for a council tax discount - severely mentally impaired 123kb

 Under council tax legislation a person is considered to be a carer if they are: